abuiles/ember-101/manuscript/hands-on.md

 That's why we see the new but unsaved record in the index.

-To mitigate this situation, if we are leaving the **friends new route** and the model was not saved, we'll need to remove the record we created from the store.
+To mitigate this situation, if we are leaving the **friends new route** and the model was not saved, we need to remove the record from the store.
 How do we do that?

 [Ember.Route](http://emberjs.com/api/classes/Ember.Route.html) has a